San Antonio Truck Accident Lawyer

 San Antonio sees more truck accidents than most other cities in the U.S. If you were injured in an accident involving a 18-wheeler or commercial truck, we will fight to win you just compensation.

 On Texas highways, there are few circumstances more terrifying than knowing you are about to collide with a commercial truck.
-With these trucks weighing as much as 80,000 pounds, and with truck drivers often having limited means to prevent accidents once something starts to go wrong, drivers and passengers can be left helpless to protect themselves from life-changing and life-threatening injuries.
+With these trucks weighing as much as 80,000 pounds, and with truck drivers often having limited means to prevent accidents once something starts to go wrong.
+Drivers and passengers can be left helpless to protect themselves from life-changing and life-threatening injuries.
+That is unless they’ve hired a San Antonio truck accident lawyer.

 TELL US WHAT HAPPENED